traitecoevo/plant/doc/design.md

 itself is carried out only at the beginning of a simulation.
 So doesn't need to be anything too crazy.

-### Numerical integration (quadrature)

-This is a bigger deal, and is required for the photosynthetic calculation.
-Write something that can take a function of the form `(double x)` as a functor (or whatever the C++ canonical style is).
-This will probably also suggest the way forward for the root finder too, as it also has a function of the same form.

 # Compilation issues

 Rcpp makes compilation very painful, so we really want to load that as